 The IPoly approach to learning works best when each student attends each day.
 Although occasional absences are unavoidable, long-term absences pose a special challenge to learning.
 Class participation and group projects are vital components to the IPoly program, and a student's long-term absence will seriously impact his/her mastery of important course concepts and skills.
-Parents/guardians of a student who is absent for an extended period due to illness, injury, or family emergency should contact the main office at 909/839-2320, with an estimate of the student's absence (periodic updates would be appreciated).
+Parents/guardians of a student who is absent for an extended period of 5 days or more due to illness, injury, or family emergency should contact the assistant principal at 909/839-2320, with an estimate of the student's absence, befrore the absence occurs so a contract c an be put in place.